Thio Li-ann: AWARE Takeover by Thio Su Mien

-In 2009, a group of conservative Christian women from the Church of Our Savior, under the leadership of Josie Lau and orchestrated by Thio's mother, Thio Su Mien, took over the executive council of the group alleging AWARE, a non-governmental organisation in Singapore concerned with promoting gender equality.
+In 2009, a group of conservative Christian women from the Church of Our Savior, under the leadership of Josie Lau and orchestrated by Thio's mother, Thio Su Mien, took over the executive council of the group AWARE, a non-governmental organisation in Singapore concerned with promoting gender equality.

+Contemporary accounts reported that the incoming group, led by Lau and Mien, objected to what it described as AWARE advancing a “pro-gay agenda”, including concerns about AWARE's involvement in sexuality education.
+The previous leadership subsequently convened an extraordinary general meeting on 2 May 2009; after several hours of debate, members passed a motion of no confidence and voted to remove the incoming executive committee.

 On 26 May 2009, during Thio's first speech in parliament since the event, Thio accused the local press of biased reporting on the events surrounding the attempted takeover.
-Han Fook Kwang, then editor of The Straits Times, responded in an editorial and expressed his sadness at the vindictiveness of "critics and the length to which they are prepared to go to attack our professionalism" and integrity, detailing the sequence of events and how their journalists had investigated and reported on the proceedings.
+In response, The Straits Times editor Han Fook Kwang published an editorial defending the paper's reporting and describing how the story had been covered.
+Kwang expressed his sadness at the vindictiveness of "critics [Thio] and the length to which they are prepared to go to attack our professionalism" and integrity, detailing the sequence of events and how their journalists had investigated and reported on the proceedings.
+Government leaders later cited the episode in broader remarks about religion and politics, warning against religiously motivated attempts to enter civil society spaces to take over organisations and impose agendas.

 Question regarding support from the majority

 Thio's strong position towards retaining the code drew much protest from some Singaporeans.
 Two issues were constantly raised.
 The first issue was the question of the real existence of a majority against repeal of the code.
 The second issue was the question of whether a stance against homosexual behaviour would equate to wanting a code to criminalise the act of sodomy.
 Concerns were also raised by a law professor on whether it was realistically possible to enforce such a code, whether it would lead to dangers of entrapment, and whether the informal position of the government not to enforce the code would reverse overnight.
+Section 377A was repealed in 2022 as part of amendments to the Penal Code.